Judeva/Softuni-React-JS-Project/README.md

 # Softuni-React-JS-Project

 ## SPACE CAT
-Space cat is a platfrom where users can upload and store photos and browse, rate photos from other users.
+Space cat is a platform where users can upload and store photos and browse, rate photos from other users.

 ## Technical Stack